openstates/openstates-scrapers/README.rst

 Licensing
 ---------

-As of June 15th 2009 the Fifty State Project is licensed under the `GPLv3 license <http://www.fsf.org/licensing/licenses/gpl-3.0.html>`_
+The Fifty State Project is licensed under the `GPLv3 license <http://www.fsf.org/licensing/licenses/gpl-3.0.html>`_

 See LICENSING for the full terms of the GPLv3.